 The price, however, though already paid, may seem a bit too steep.

 I mean the price of feelings—for ideals now put to sleep.

 A poet’s words in these hateful days must reek of politics.

 Source: A friend has proposed I put out a shingle, offering to write limericks for people, as I have done in #67 and #61, writing about friends’ woodchucks.
-Wonderful Wiktionary tells me that the word “anapest”—a metrical foot consisting of three syllables, two unstressed and one stressed (e.g. the word “interrupt”)—comes from From Latin anapaestus, from Ancient Greek ἀνάπαιστος (“struck back”, “reversed”).
+Wonderful Wiktionary tells me that the word “anapest”—a metrical foot consisting of three syllables, two unstressed and one stressed (e.g. the word “interrupt”)—comes from the Latin anapaestus, from the Ancient Greek ἀνάπαιστος (“struck back”, “reversed”).
 With my limericks I am striking back?

 From their pool across their lawn the humans dripping pawed,